uf-reef-avl/BagGetFilter/README.md

 ## Prerequisites

-ROS(Kinetic) needs to be installed for several of the BagGetFilter's functions to work
+ROS Melodic needs to be installed for several of the BagGetFilter's functions to work

 ## Usage

-The executable of the BagGetFilter is located in the "dist" repository.
-To run it, navigate to the dist repository and type the command:
+Download the zip and extract it, then use the following command on the executable:

 ```
-./BagGetFilter
+./BagGetFilter_V_X_X_X
 ```

 Then the main window will appear: